parhansson/KMotionX/README.md

 sudo apt-get dist-upgrade
 ```

+For a later model Raspberry Pi (R.Pi 2 model B etc.) only `sudo apt-get update` should be necessary.

 ######2.
 Install gcc
-Skip this step if ”gcc --version” is 4.7 or later.
+Skip this step if ”gcc --version” is 4.6 or later.
 The current latest version available is 4.8
 Install gcc and g++ 4.8.
 This command installs gcc and g++ 4.8 but does not change to 4.8 as default.
 If you would like to do that here is a guide. (switching-gccg-versions.html) If you do you need to adjust make file to use default installed version.
 ```
 sudo apt-get install gcc-4.8 g++-4.8